iprashantsinghh/prashantrepos/README.md

 # prashantrepos
-this is my first git repository
+this is my first git repository.
+Author-Prashant Singh